The Blow Parade: Episodes

-Progressive Rock (1979)
+Progressive rock (1979)

-The band was Lake Deuteronomy which was a 6 piece progressive rock band.
-Originally a 43 piece band but there were disagreements over which direction to take the band in.
-8 wanted to become an experimental rock band, 14 wanted to go in a reggae direction, 12 wanted to be in an umpapa band, 6 enjoyed Gilbert & Sullivan light operata and 2 who wanted to do impressions of bird calls.
+The band was Lake Deuteronomy, which was a 6-piece progressive rock band.
+Originally a 43-piece band but there were disagreements over which direction to take the band in.
+8 wanted to become an experimental rock band, 14 wanted to go in a reggae direction, 12 wanted to be in an umpapa band, 6 enjoyed Gilbert & Sullivan light operetta and 2 who wanted to do impressions of bird calls.
 They tried to keep everyone happy with their Egypt record but this led to poor sales and 6 members relaunched Lake Deuteronomy as a progressive band.

-They created the record Newspaper which was an experimental album to record an entire issue of The Daily Mail including the articles, the classifieds, births and deaths and the movie listings.
+They created the record Newspaper which was an experimental album to record an entire issue of The Daily Mail, including the articles, the classifieds, births and deaths and the movie listings.

-They then went on to create The Flood which inspired a stadium show that involved pouring in galleons of water to fill the stadium to simulate a flood.
+They then went on to create The Flood, which inspired a stadium show that involved pouring in gallons of water to fill the stadium to simulate a flood.
 This caused multiple drownings and was very controversial because of this.

 They then signed with Otto Ganon's label, Parasite Records and created Spool in the Pits of Prometheus.
 This album inspired further musical experimentation such as recording the guitar sounds in a deep sea dive tank next to the Titanic and attaching the drum kit to the roof and playing it upside down.